patrickspencer/sql_practice_running/README.md

 # Superheros SQL Databases and Problems

-These are PostgreSQL databases and practice problems based on super heros!
+These are PostgreSQL databases and practice problems based on superheros!
 This was taken from a talk given by Courtney Epstein.

 There are two databases: one about superheros in running races and another just about superheros in general.